lindbergryan04/RecipeRater_report/README.md

 Precision = (True Positives in category) / (Predicted Positives in category)

 ### Results & Interpretation

+Observed Precision by Group:
+'High': 0.5913778745756197, 'Low': 0.38782051282051283, 'Medium': 0.0

+Observed Range of Precision Differences: 0.5914

+Permutation Test p-value: 0.0010

-Since the p-value is below 0.05, we*reject the null hypothesis, meaning our model exhibits precision disparities across rating categories.
+Since the p-value is below 0.05, we reject the null hypothesis, meaning our model exhibits precision disparities across rating categories.

 One major issue is that our model is very unfair toward medium-rated recipes, it doesn’t predict the medium category at all!
 Those poor medium-rated recipes...